SankeerthPradeep/SankeerthPradeep/README.md

 ### Hi there 👋, I'm Sankeerth Pradeep

 I’m an engineer from Kerala, India, currently pursuing my Master’s in Mechatronics & Robotics in Germany.
 I’m driven by curiosity, hands-on learning, and a passion for turning ideas into reliable, real-world solutions.
-My motto: grow constantly, build boldly, and help others rise.

 I enjoy building practical systems — from an ESP32-based XY pen plotter and functional robotic prototypes to publishing research that solves real challenges in agriculture and biomedical fields.
 With over 1.5 years of experience in a German-speaking environment (English C1 | German B1).